run-ai/docs/docs/Administrator/runai-setup/self-hosted/k8s/prerequisites.md

-Before proceeding with this document, please review the [installation types](../installation-types.md) documentation to understand the difference between _air-gapped_ and _fully on-prem_ installations.
+Before proceeding with this document, please review the [installation types](../../installation-types.md) documentation to understand the difference between _air-gapped_ and _connected_ installations.
 ## Hardware Requirements

 Follow the Hardware requirements [here](../../Cluster-Setup/cluster-prerequisites/#hardware-requirements).